candykush2025/pos-candy-kush/PWA_CASHIER_CONFIG.md

-# PWA Configuration Summary - Cashier Sales Route
+# PWA Configuration Summary - Login Page Install

 ## ✅ Configuration Complete

-The PWA is now configured to **only** install for cashiers on the `/sales` route.
-Admins will use the regular browser.
+The PWA is now configured to show install prompt **instantly** on the `/login` page (first page users see).

 ---